ds4se/chapters/dspinellis/tools.md

 What _qmcalc_ lacks in sophistication it offers in versatility, as it can process any code thrown at it, including code with errors or obscure undocumented constructs.
-This made it easy to analyze millions of lines of diverse code.
+This made it easy to analyze millions of lines of diverse code [7].

 A second category of tools are those we use to **obtain or synthesize data** from processes and running products.